jentery/508/index.md

 When is text also image?
 How are screens entangled in interpretation?

+Workshop: Intro to metadata (including Dublin Core)

-Read: Selections from Drucker, [*Figuring the Word*](http://www.granarybooks.com/books/drucker3/drucker3.1.html)
+Read: Selections from Drucker, [*Figuring the Word*](http://www.granarybooks.com/books/drucker3/drucker3.1.html) (PDF)

 Notebook: Digitize or acquire your text as a series of page images (TIFF, JPG, PNG).
-Interpret the text as image on a screen.
+Interpret the text as an image on a screen.

 ## Week 5 | 1 February | Make It Metadata.

 When is text merely its description?
-Where is metadata beyond keeping texts found?
+What does metadata do beyond keeping texts found?

+Workshop: On ASCII and plain text; also, composing with HTML5

-Read: Schnapp, "Small Data: The Intimate Lives of Cultural Objects"
+Read: Schnapp, "Small Data: The Intimate Lives of Cultural Objects" (PDF)

 Notebook: Articulate ten metadata fields for your text and provide data for each field.
 Interpet the text as metadata.